bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 #### Screenspace Scattering Samples
 **C# member variable:** `int m_screenspaceScatteringSamples` \
-The number of samples to use when computing the scattering for screenspace layers.
-Only affects layers that are physically lit.
+The number of samples to use when computing the scattering for **physically lit** screenspace layers.

+#### Screenspace Importance Sample
+**C# member variable:** `bool m_screenspaceImportanceSample` \
+Whether to use importance sampling to reduce the number of scattering samples required for a good result.
+Generally this is good to have enabled, but sometimes it can cause artifacts, so use it cautiously.
+Only affects layers that are physically lit, since they are only ones that are raymarched.

 #### Screenspace Fog Depth Skew
 **C# member variable:** `float m_screenspaceFogDepthSkew` \